albert-olea/BCG_energy_market/README.md

 Sub-task 1: Think through what key drivers of churn could be for our client

 Sub-task 2: Build the features in order to get ready to model

+Part 4:
+Build your models and test them while keeping in mind you would need data to prove/disprove the hypotheses, as well as to test the effect of a 20% discount on customers at high propensity to churn.

+Sub-Task 1:

+Build churn model(s) to try to predict the churn probability of any customer, taking into account all the explanatory variables you have constructed in the feature engineering process.

+Sub-Task 2:

+Evaluate your model, using a holdout set, and with metrics of your choosing.
+Be sure to pick a metric that would make sense for this business case.

+Sub-Task 3:

+Interpret the results and use them to formulate your answers to the client’s hypotheses and questions.
+You will be asked to form these answers into coherent thoughts and recommendations in the next module.